georgescutelnicu/Wanderlust/README.md

 ## Credits

 - **Data:** The ratings for each city were gathered from earthroulette.com, a valuable resource for travel information.
-- **Theme:** Created by templatemo and modified by me to fit this project.
+- **Theme:** One page layout found on templatemo and modified by me to fit this project.
 <br>

 *This project is open-source, and contributions are welcome.
 Feel free to fork the repository and submit your pull requests.*